swaldman/logadapter-scala/README.md

 import LoggingApi.*
 ```

-and you can be sure your logging has been configured before the API is available.
+and you can be sure your logging has been configured before the API is accessed.

 ## ZIO integration